Department of Developmental Services (DDS) Eligibility and Prioritization

 Takeaway Tips

-• Must apply for adult eligibility even if eligible for child services
+• Must apply at 17.5 years even if already eligible for child services

 • Request to speed up eligibility process when person’s safety/wellbeing at risk